-Before Elizabeth David and Joanne Harris, before collecting cookbooks, memoirs of passionate cooks and any other book about food and the related world, before of all this there were two books that had unleashed persistent culinary fantasies that still come back to visit me.
+Before Elizabeth David and Joanne Harris, before collecting cookbooks, memoirs of passionate cooks and any other book about food and the related world, before of all of this, there were two books that had triggered persistent culinary fantasies, which still come back to visit me.

-Voices it’s a crime novel dense of sensations and questions as well as the inebriant smells of a hot Roman summer.
-The protagonist is Michela Canova, a journalist trying to to shed a light on the murder of her neighbour.
-She invites some friends over for dinner and makes them a dish of lemon spaghetti.
+The protagonist is Michela Canova, a journalist trying to shed a light on the murder of her neighbour.
+She invites some friends over for dinner and cooks for them lemon spaghetti.

-The two sentences describing Michela cooking the spaghetti are not particularly evocative.
-Though, all my senses and perceptions were already kindled up by the highly sensory and vivid writing style of the author, so the yellow, the butter and the freshness of those spaghetti got impressed on my mind, as if I had actually tasted them, as if my task was to rebuild after years a map of primordial flavours to take as reference.
+The two sentences describing Michela cooking the spaghetti are not particularly evocative, though, all my senses and perceptions were already kindled up by the highly sensors and vivid writing of the author.
+The bright yellow, the butter and the freshness of those spaghetti got impressed on my mind, as if I had actually tasted them, as if my task was to recreate after many years a map of original flavours.

-After ages, yesterday I entered into the kitchen with a precise purpose: make those zesty lemon spaghetti and give a real taste to an idea.
-Yet, I opted instead for delicate fresh pasta tagliolini made with a hint of black pepper in the dough, a generous dusting of grated Parmesan cheese and some freshly picked thyme, to light up the citrus freshness of the lemon.
+After ages, yesterday I entered into the kitchen with a precise purpose.
+I wanted to make those zesty lemon spaghetti and give a real taste to an idea.
+Yet, I opted for delicate fresh pasta tagliolini, dressed with a generous dusting of grated Parmigiano Reggiano and some fresh thyme, to enhance citrusy freshness of the lemon.

 This is an every day dish, one of those essential preparations that remind you how good simple things are.